Nigeria

 - Phosphorus-based matches;

-- Materials which in the judgment of the authorities may offend the religious feelings of persons in Nigeria.
+- Materials which in the judgment of the authorities may be religiously inappropriate.

 - Coins of silver or other metal alloys not used in Nigeria